johanneskastl/istio_k3s_vagrant_libvirt_ansible/README.md

 Vagrant-libvirt setup that creates a VM with k3s and installs [Istio](https://istio.io/).

+A nginx pod is running in the default namespace, and the deployments sets up all required Istio configuration so it is reachable from the outside.

+Traefik, which normally is installed with k3s, is not used in this setup, as Istio's `ingress-gateway` takes care of handling incoming traffic.

+The Ansible deployment prints out the URL, at which the Nginx deployment can be reached.

 Default OS is openSUSE Leap 15.5, but that can be changed in the Vagrantfile.
 Please be aware, that this might break the Ansible provisioning.